 You don’t need excellent credit to get a mortgage, but a higher score saves money in the long run since you’ll qualify for a better rate.
 Always check your credit history and score before applying for a mortgage.
 If necessary, take steps to boost your score.
 Pay your bills on time and pay down any financial obligations like credit card debt or auto loans.

 3. Reduce debt payments

-Reducing your debt not only increases your credit score, it also betters your purchasing power.
+Reducing your debt not only increases your credit score, but it also boosts your purchasing power.
 That’s because your DTI ratio is lower.

-Even though a 20 percent down payment can help you get a lower mortgage rate and increases affordability, this isn’t the right move for everyone.
+Even though a 20% down payment can help you get a lower mortgage rate and increase affordability, this isn’t the right move for everyone.

-Keep in mind that the mortgage and housing market is unpredictable.
-If you delay buying until you have a 20 percent down payment, you could potentially miss out on low rates and affordable home prices.Verify your home buying eligibility (Dec 1st, 2020)
+Paying private mortgage insurance also helps you buy a new house sooner.
+The mortgage and housing market is unpredictable.
+If you delay buying until you have a 20% down payment, you could potentially miss out on more affordable home prices.Verify your home buying eligibility.
+Start here

 I make $70,000 a year: How much house can I afford?

 So, how much house can you afford while earning $70K a year?
 The bottom line is that factors other than salary determine your price range.
 Yes, income is a big component of the equation.
 But you must consider other monthly costs, your down payment, and of course, your interest rate.

 Before heading out to open houses with your real estate agent or Realtor, get your finances in order and get preapproved for a loan.
 This will help you maximize your home buying power on any salary.Time to make a move?
 Let us find the right mortgage for you